-For some SME’s and ‘start-ups’ it leaves them free to do what they do best – sales and marketing!
+For some SMEs and start-ups, it leaves them free to do what they do best – sales and marketing!

-For others it is a method of defraying capital investment, at a time when the ‘great idea’ has yet to deliver great revenues!
+For others it is a method of defraying capital investment, at a time when the great idea has yet to deliver great revenues!

-So, who would benefit from Contract Manufacturing?
+So, who would benefit from product contract manufacturing?

-An entrepreneur with no experience and limited funds wants to get his/her idea to market quickly
+- An entrepreneur with no experience and limited funds wants to get his/her idea to market quickly

-A business wants to try out a one-off product requiring different equipment and/or materials to produce
+- A business wants to try out a one-off product requiring different equipment and/or materials to produce

-A business wants to introduce a new product line
+- A business wants to introduce a new product line

-A business wants to white-label a product the manufacturer already makes
+- A business wants to white-label a product the manufacturer already makes

-A manufacturer may possess the needed expertise a business does not have
+- A manufacturer may possess the needed expertise a business does not have

-A manufacturer may have the quality control to meet standards/regulations for certain products or industries
+- A manufacturer may have the quality control to meet standards/regulations for certain products or industries

-In an uncertain economy, contract manufacturing offers flexibility to any business unable to make a financial commitment, and in any business, building in flexibility is a very good idea!
+In an uncertain economy, product contract manufacturing offers flexibility to any business unable to make a financial commitment, and in any business, building in flexibility is a very good idea!